EVERSE-ResearchSoftware/RSQKit/pages/tasks/complete_bibliographic_metadata_codemeta.md

 For more on software metadata, check out the [Software Metadata](./software_metadata) page.

-### How to Create It
+### Solutions

 - **Do It Yourself**: You can manually create the file using the CodeMeta schema.
 Check out the example below.
 - **Use Tools**:
   - {% tool "codemetagenerator" %} for a form-based approach
   - {% tool "somef" %} for command-line generation
-  - {% tool "autocodemeta" %} for an interactive tool that guides you through creating a `codemeta.json` file step by step: https://w3id.org/autocodemeta
+  - {% tool "autocodemeta" %} for an interactive tool that guides you through creating a `codemeta.json` file step by step.
   - NB Always review and add details like ORCID iDs and funder info.
 - **Archive Your Work**: Release your software on a platform that assigns DOIs, like {% tool "zenodo" %}.
 Add the DOI to your `codemeta.json` as an `identifier`.
 - **Validate**: Use a service like {% tool "jasonldvalidator" %} to ensure everything is correct.